KIMBOSAURUS1/DM1143D-Ideation-and-Prototyping-FA18-McDermott/reading_responses.md

 Turn in reading responses on NYU Classes at least 1 hour before class, and/or bring a hardcopy to class.

 *On weeks in which two readings are assigned, two responses are required.

+Your reading response grade is rpart of your participation grade, which is 10% of your total course grade.